 The entity selected as the MTA (Independent Statewide) should be offered a four-year contract to conduct initial MT work.
 At the end of the third year, the MTAB will review the performance of the MTA and recommend to the Commission whether the lead-IOU should renew the current MTA (Independent Statewide)’s contract or conduct a solicitation to identify a new administrator.

-Unique Administration Features Related to Administration by a Single, Independent Statewide Administrator
+Features Related to Administration by a Single, Independent Statewide Administrator

 Annual funding of the MTA (Independent Statewide) will also be contingent on Commission approval of a Tier II ABAL submitted by the MTA (Independent Statewide Administrator).
 The ABAL submitted by the MTA (Independent Statewide) will contain a report and recommendation to the Commission by the MTAB.
 As with other statewide programs, the budget for the MTA (Independent Statewide) would be shared among the four IOUs proportionally according to their load shares.
 For individual MTIs, the MTA (Independent Statewide) would be required to submit an ABAL (as outlined in the consensus stage-gate proposal) to seek Commission authorization to expand the MTI to Stage 3 (Strategy Development).